-Taxonomic classification, or taxonomy, is used to help identify all living things, that is, all the different animals, plants and other organisms on earth, and to group them together with related species.
+Taxonomic classification, or taxonomy, is used to help identify all living things (animals, plants and other organisms on earth) and to group them with related species.

-Most of these groups, and the organisms grouped in them, have scientific names in Latin - other scientific names are from the Greek language.
-The names have meanings which may relate to certain features shared by the organisms in that group or they sometimes reflect the names of people, such as early naturalists and explorers, often the ones who first discovered them.
+Most of these groups, and the organisms grouped in them, have scientific names in Latin or Greek.
+The names may have meanings which relate to certain features shared by the organisms in that group, or they sometimes reflect the names of people, such as early naturalists and explorers.

 All living things are divided into seven main groups, called Kingdoms.
 Each of the seven Kingdoms is then divided into several smaller groups called Phyla (the plural of Phylum) then those groups are divided into even smaller ones again, and so on, each with less species.
 This means that as you get further down the chain of groups, there are more groups but less organisms in each group.